45 Lab Metrics You Need to Track [Download the Full List]

 This measures the effectiveness, responsiveness, and friendliness of the customer support team.
 High-quality support is essential for resolving issues and maintaining positive customer relationships.

-QBench LIMS comes with a customer portal, making it easy to provide a self-service way for customers to submit requests, view status reports, and more!
+QBench LIMS includes a customer portal, making it easy for customers to submit requests, view status reports, and more!

 Think of this guide as a helpful reference and starting point for the key metrics any lab should start tracking.